Bojarajan073/data-version-control/README.md

 This confirms that the S3 bucket has been configured as a DVC remote.

-Step 7: Inspect DVC Configuration
+Check DVC Configuration

-You can inspect the DVC configuration using:
+Display the DVC configuration:

 cat .dvc/config

-Depending on the project configuration, you may see something similar to:
+You may see:

 ['remote "dvc-poc"']
     url = s3://dvc-mlops-poc